 In this age of work from home, digital agency and geek chic style – we wonder are ties still relevant?
 Everyman looks sharper wearing a tie, but there have been fewer opportunities to wear one this year.
 Check out our recommendations for wearing the right tie when working from home or the occasional day at the office.

-Being a gentleman and a man of society means to know how to dress for every occasion.
+Being a gentleman and a man of society means knowing how to dress for every occasion.
 The way you dress is the way people perceive you.
 It is a crucial aspect of human interaction as people will form an opinion and judge you based on the first impression.
-Let's decode together the mystery of when to wear a tie!
+So, let's decode together the mystery of when to wear a tie!

-As workspaces more for a smart-casual attire and work from home has taken over in the past year, we question the role of the tie within the context of workwear for men.
+As more workspaces accept a smart-casual dress code and work from home has taken over in the past years, we question the role of the tie within the context of workwear for men.

-The tie does not keep you warm or has no other functional role except to decorate.
-It is an accessory that brings colour and pattern in the men's formal attire.
+The tie does not keep you warm and has no other functional role except to decorate.
+It is an accessory that brings colour and pattern to the men's formal attire.
 Will the tie be extinct from the working place?
 We think not.
 The tie is more just a symbol of formality and tradition.

 The tie's origins are military, and an example of neckwear called "focale" can be noticed on the Roman legionaries on Trajan's Column in Rome dating from the second century AD.
 Another example can be found on the terracotta army of Shih Huang Ti and the Qin dynasty (221-206 BC) with silk cords around their necks, which were more a status symbol than a fashion accessory.

 However, the most similar items to the modern ties were worn by the Croatian mercenaries in the Thirty Years War (1618-1648).
 The purpose of the neckwear similar to a cravat was to signal comradeship.
 It was introduced in the civilian society by Louis XIV of France.